tejuscs/ADBD-Labs/adb-in-memory/adb-inmemory.md

 ![This image shows the result of performing the above step.](./images/adb_create.jpg)

-- Log in to your OCI tenancy and navigate to Oracle Database and select Autonomous Database from the main menu.
+- Log in to your OCI tenancy and navigate to Oracle Database and select Autonomous AI Database from the main menu.

-- Select the Compartment where your Autonomous Database is located.
+- Select the Compartment where your Autonomous AI Database is located.

 - Click your ADB resource name.